Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 Due to their increased risk for hip and elbow dysplasia, it is recommended to prevent access to large flights of stairs until eight months of age or older.

 Senior Golden Retrievers with no severe mobility or health issues are okay with climbing stairs.
 In fact, as we will discuss in the next section, stairs can benefit Golden Retrievers, including older dogs or even ones with arthritis.

 Typically older dogs take the stairs slower, which is fine.

 However, stairs can still pose falling issues even to healthy Golden Retrievers.
 To ensure stairs are as safe as possible for your Golden Retriever, consider the following tips:

 - Clean up any dirt or spills, as they have the potential for the dog to slip.
-Water can be incredibly slippery on hardwood floors for your dog, so make sure its paws are dry and any water on stairs is cleaned up.
+Water can be incredibly slippery on hardwood floors for your dog, so make sure its paws are dry, and any water on the stairs is cleaned up.

 - Add stair runners or carpet to hardwood stairs for extra traction.

 - Ensure the stairs are well-lit.
 Dark stairs or poorly lighted stairs increase the chance of a misstep.

 - Remove items off the stairs to prevent tripping hazards.